Let’s chat about eco-friendly disposable nappies. Specifically, the best eco-friendly nappies that actually work.

 There are many plus points associated with eco-friendly disposable nappies.
 The first is that they are typically made with far fewer harsh chemicals compared to other nappies.
 The absorbent core of disposable nappies is typically filled with harsh chemicals.
 However, the eco-friendlier brands have found less chemical-intensive ways to create absorbency without leaks.
 This is good for the environment and for your baby’s skin.

-The eco-friendlier brands also tend to made from more renewable resources.
+The eco-friendlier brands also tend to be made from more renewable resources.
 As standard nappies are mostly made of virgin plastic, this reduction in the use of fossil fuels is great for the planet.

 And, finally, eco-friendly nappies tend to be made more ethically.
 Take Pampers, who are made by Proctor & Gamble.
 Proctor & Gamble has been linked to humans rights abuses in its supply chains.
 And what’s more, Proctor & Gamble has also been linked to the habitat destruction of threatened species.